 UCLA Social Enterprise Academy Accelerator Program

 Ø A Business Plan Assessment to detail areas of need or unclarity that must be resolved to move forward.
-This review will inform the plan for action during the program and the selection of mentors.
+This review will informs the plan for action during the program and the selection of mentors.

 Ø At least three evening session cohort gatherings (“CoLabs) to provide information on topics of shared interest and the opportunity to cross-pollinate.

 Ø A mentor, who will be experienced either within your specific industry or a “process” specialist (think human resource, logistics, market research financing etc) to guide the implementation process.

 Ø 4-6 UCLA students assigned to your NFP, based upon company specific needs.
 These consultants will be investing 10 hours per week at no cost to you.

 Due to the limited number of NFP’s in the cohort, we will be placing a heavy emphasis on the following qualities:

 Ø Traction: The new venture is expected to have established traction, as measured by market research, NFP passion for the project and feasible sources of seed capital.